STATUS

 IN DESIGN

-The Arts District in Los Angeles is experiencing a rapid renaissance, drawing creatives to the city from the fine arts to engineering.
-When hired to design Los Angeles Arts District (LAAD), or 670 Mesquit – a mixed-use development incorporating housing, offices, and public spaces – BIG asked: how can the Arts District be renewed by embracing rather than replacing the qualities that have spawned this unique urban culture?
+The Arts District in Los Angeles is experiencing a rapid renaissance, drawing creatives to the city from all types of fields, from fine arts to engineering.
+When hired to design Los Angeles Arts District (LAAD), or 670 Mesquit – a mixed-use development incorporating housing, offices, a hotel, education, and public spaces – BIG asked: how can the Arts District be renewed by embracing rather than replacing the qualities that have spawned this unique urban culture?

-Located along the Los Angeles River, the complex consists of two connected 30-story buildings organized on a grid of concrete cubes, measuring 46 ft on each side.
-Like a flexible framework, the project operates on two scales: the big bare bones of the buildings, and the human-scale completion by its individual inhabitants.
+Located along the Los Angeles River, 670 Mesquit consists of four connected buildings rising as high as 34 stories.
+Like a flexible framework, the project operates on two scales: the big bare bones of the buildings and the human-scale completion by its individual inhabitants.

-The Arts District and its immediate surrounding is paved with historic buildings and industrial structures.
-The warehouses, most of them dating back to the turn of the 20th century, were built cost efficient and highly functional with prefabricated concrete or steel elements.
+The Arts District and its immediate surroundings are paved with historic buildings and industrial structures.
+The warehouses, most of them dating back to the turn of the 20th century, were built cost efficiently and highly functionally with prefabricated concrete or steel elements.
 Most of them offer high quality, open spaces with ultimate flexibility.
-The raw and industrial beauty of the warehouses is typical for the neighborhood and many have been retrofitted into something new.
+The raw and industrial beauty of the warehouses is typical for the neighborhood, and many have been retrofitted into something new.

-The warehouses and Los Angeles’s industrial past becomes inevitably important when defining the future character of the Arts District.
+The warehouses and Los Angeles’s industrial past become inevitably important when defining the future character of the Arts District.

-The goal of the program was to enable architects design and build low-cost modernist houses and it resulted in some of the most succesful residential designs in the period, setting the image of California modern and the tone for BIG’s design for LAAD.
+The goal of the program was to enable architects to design and build low-cost modernist houses.
+It resulted in some of the most successful residential designs in the period, setting the image of California Modern and the tone for BIG’s design for LAAD.

-Reaching 30 stories at the highest point, the stepped complex will include 800,000 sq ft of office space and approximately 250 residential units.
-Two boutique hotels, retail and restaurant spaces, and a grocery or farmer’s market will also be included in the development.
+Reaching 34 stories at the highest point, the stepped complex will include 676,000 sq ft of office space and approximately 895 residential units, including 144 below-market rate units.
+A 271-room hotel, charter elementary school, retail and restaurant spaces, gym, gallery, and a grocery or farmer’s market will also be incorporated.

 “As a gateway to the Arts District and the LA river, LAAD will constitute a major step toward reclaiming and transforming the river bank into a vital new urban landscape that can be enjoyed and appreciated by residents and visitors to this vibrant part of Los Angeles.”